jmcmummey/docker_bda/README.md

 # Dockerfile for Stan

-This Docker file is part of a repliation package for the manuscript on feature selection.
+This Docker file is part of a replication package for the manuscript on feature selection.

 ## Run via <http://hub.docker.com>